nysbc/appion-protomo/README.md

 Make sure your container is running via the ```./run.sh``` script.

-From inside the appion-protomo directory (on the host machine, not inside the container), execute the command:
+- From inside the appion-protomo directory (on the host machine, not inside the container), do the following:

 ```wget http://<TILTSERIESDOWNLOADLINKHERE>